 Propagating Your Swamp Cypress Bonsai

-To propagate your swamp cypress bonsai tree from seeds, follow these steps:
+To propagate from seeds, follow these steps:

 - Harvest seeds from mature cones of the parent tree.

-- Clean the seeds to remove any debris.
+- Clean the seeds to remove debris.

 - Soak the seeds in water for 24 hours to enhance germination.